PeopleInside/modern-editor/README.md

 No `composer install` or `npm install` is required; the visual editor is loaded directly from jsDelivr CDN on the fly in the administrator's browser.

 ---

-## Disclaimer

-This software is provided **"AS IS"**, without any warranty.
-While it has been tested and reasonable efforts are made to ensure security and reliability, no guarantees are provided.
-As an open project, anyone may contribute or report issues, but this does not imply endorsement or liability from the maintainers.

-**You use this software entirely at your own risk.** The authors and contributors are not liable for any damages, data loss, or unexpected behavior resulting from its use, modification, or distribution.
-Always review and test the code independently before deploying it in critical or production environments.

 ## How Field Overrides Work (No Theme Modifications Required)